OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 Bluetooth speakers are so last season.
 WiFi speakers are where it’s at!
 The wireless technology for speakers is growing so fast it’s hard to keep up.
 Currently, most WiFi speakers are designed for in-home installation with very few designed to be fully portable.
 But WiFi speakers are evolving fast and it’s not long before all Bluetooth speakers feature WiFi capability as standard.
-In this article, we review the 10 best WiFi speakers of 2019 with options for just about every size, budget, and application.
+In this article, we review the 10 best WiFi speakers with options for just about every size, budget, and application.

 Make sure you check out our buyer’s guide at the end of this article to help narrow down the WiFi speaker that’s right for you.
 In addition, we have included an FAQ section compiled from common questions asked on the web.

 What are WiFi Speakers?

 A WiFi speaker is a wireless speaker that can connect to your home WiFi network.
 Streaming over WiFi is far superior to Bluetooth in terms of audio quality and signal strength.
 With WiFi, as long as your device and WiFi speaker are on the same network, there is no issue with range or dropout.
 The audio quality is significantly better than Bluetooth as there is less compression and latency.

 Connecting your WiFi speaker to your TV over your home network is also far better than any Bluetooth connection.
 There are no lip-sync issues and again, the sound quality is vastly superior.